Alexander-Eager/AWEMediaCenter/README.md

 # Features

-The idea behind AWE Media Center is simple: using players, built in or otherwise, to launch media.
+The idea behind AWE Media Center (AWEMC) is simple: using players, built in or otherwise, to launch media.
 That sounds simple, but many media centers make the issue much more complicated than they need to.

  + Supports the creation of media players based on external executables and command line arguments.
  + Sometimes, a media player might be something other than a file launcher, e.g. an online video service.
 In such a case, a developer can release an extension of AWE Media Center to support that service.
 The service is launched much like a file.